-When you land at the start of your vacation, your transfer to your hotel will be waiting for you outside of the airport, after you have gone through Customs.
+When you land at the start of your vacation, your transportation to your hotel will be waiting for you outside of the airport, after you have gone through Customs.
 They will be holding signs or standing behind kiosks that say "Vacation Express" as well as the name of the ground transportation company.
 Your travel documents will have specific details.
 From there, they will guide you to the transfer vehicle.
 If you have booked only your hotel and transportation with us, then you will need to notify us with your flight information, so we can let them know when to expect you to arrive.
-Otherwise, you might be standing around for a while, and no one wants that!
+Otherwise, you might be standing around for a while waiting for the next shuttle to arrive, and no one wants that!

-Please note, when flying into Cancun, there may be additional costs for ferry rides and/or additional transportation if you are staying on the islands of Cozumel and Holbox, if you have not purchased them in advance through Vacation Express.
+Please note, when flying into Cancun, there may be additional costs for ferry rides if you are staying on the islands of Cozumel and Holbox if you have not purchased them in advance through Vacation Express.

 Who do I contact if there are complications with my vacation?